 iOmx has been founded by Nisit Khandelwal, Philipp Beckhove, Patrick Baeuerle, Sebastian Meier-Ewert and Elmar Maier in March 2016.
 The Company has attracted leading international life science investors and closed a EUR 40 million Series A financing round only a few months after its inception.
 The proceeds will be used to advance proprietary product candidates up to initial clinical proof-of-concept.

 Sebastian has co-founded iOmx and is Chief Executive Officer.
-He has been Managing Director for MPM Capital since 2012.
 He is a seasoned biotechnology entrepreneur and executive.
-He has founded a number of companies focused on drug discovery, technology development, consulting and investing in the life science industry.
+He was Managing Director at MPM Capital from 2012 to 2016.
+Prior to that he founded a number of companies focused on drug discovery, technology development, consulting and investing in the life science industry.
 He co-founded GPC Biotech in 1997 and as CSO helped build the company into a leading public European biotech company in the field of oncology drug discovery and development.
 Sebastian received his B.Sc. in Biochemistry from University College London and conducted his postgraduate research at the Imperial Cancer Research Fund, London (Ph.D.) and the Max-Planck-Institute for Molecular Genetics in Berlin.

 Nisit is the scientific co-founder of iOmx and serves as its Senior Vice-President, Research.
 Prior to joining iOmx, Nisit served as PI for a joint research project between the German Cancer Research Center and Bayer Health Care from 2014-2016.
 He is a research-driven entrepreneur with a strong focus on target discovery and early-stage drug development in the field of cancer immunotherapy.
 He is the lead inventor on a portfolio of patents and author of high-impact scientific publications.
 Nisit completed his undergraduate degree in Biotechnology from Vellore Institute of Technology in India and obtained his Masters degree in Biomedical Sciences from the University of Edinburgh in U.K. In 2011, he joined the laboratory of Prof. Dr. Philipp Beckhove at the German Cancer Research Center (DKFZ) in Heidelberg, Germany as a Helmholtz Scholar for his doctoral thesis on high-throughput identification of novel immune-checkpoint molecules on tumors.